trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 ## Conclusion

 The real conclusion is kinda up in the middle, but I had a lot of fun researching this project and I hope it conveys some appreciation for what hardware is capable of.
-I had even more fun spending tons of time reading papers and pacing around designing how I would implement a system that let you turn a Rust/C/Zig in-memory state machine like my prototype into a distributed fault-tolerant persistent one with page swapping to nVME that could run at millions of write transactions per second and a million read transactions per second per added core.
+I had even more fun spending tons of time reading papers and pacing around designing how I would implement a system that let you turn a Rust/C/Zig in-memory state machine like my prototype into a distributed fault-tolerant persistent one with page swapping to NVMe that could run at millions of write transactions per second and a million read transactions per second per added core.

 I almost certainly won't actually build any of this infrastructure, because I have a day job and it'd be too much work even if I didn't, but I clearly love doing fantasy systems design so I may well spend a lot of my free time writing notes and drawing diagrams about exactly how I'd do it:

 ![Pipeline diagram]({{PAGE_ASSETS}}/pipeline.png)

+*Thanks to the 5 ex-Twitter engineers, some of whom worked on performance, who reviewed this post before publication but after I made my predictions, and brought up interesting considerations and led me to correct and clarify a bunch of things!*